absinthetized/DSDR/README.md

 cd server && air
 ```

-This will run the gin server with hot reload (even when you change the svelte front end)
+This will run the gin server with hot reload
 The server is accessible on localhost:8080

 ## Preseeding